 Whether you are purchasing a fancy colored diamond in an antique brooch or a piece of antique jewelry, make sure that you understand the type of gemstones you are acquiring.
-Most fascinating, perhaps, is the history and the lore that surrounds colored diamonds that has been passed down throughout the centuries.
+Most fascinating, perhaps, is the history history behind the world’s most coveted gemstones.
 Amazingly, the first fancy colored diamond grading system dates to 6th-century India, where colored diamonds were regarded as a badge of rank.
 While kings could own any color, Brahmin priests and rulers could only own the whitest stones.
 Next in line were landowners and warriors, who were assigned deep brown colored diamonds, while the merchant class wore a yellow diamond color.
 Finally, lower classes were only allowed to possess gray or black diamonds that resembled "the sheen of a burnished sword," a mark of their low rank.

 Popularity of colored diamonds has significantly grown over the past few decades.
 Prior to the 1970s, colored diamonds were an anomaly, at best, to the jewelry market.
 However, in 1980, the Argyle mine in Australia began marketing its brown stones with new trade names, such as Champagne and Cognac, given to brown diamonds with orange modifiers.
 This, in turn, made the public and consumer market more aware of fancy color diamond jewelry.
 Today, though the Argyle mine is more known for its production of pink diamonds, it was instrumental in promoting the beauty of colored diamonds.